-Step-by-step guide on how to change iPhone’s network name.
+Step-by-step guide on how to change the network name of your iPhone or iPad.
 This guide will also help you to change the name of your iPad and iPod touch.
-Screenshots taken on iOS 11

 Why Change iPhone’s Network Name (Hostname)?